 A few weeks ago we talked about the basics of Bitcoin trading and gave a very thorough overview on the subject.
 We talked about how you can use Bitcoin CFD trading from companies like Plus500 or Fortrade in order to trade Bitcoins without actually owning the currency.
+Keep in mind that when trading CFDs your capital is at risk.
 Today I want to give a real live example of an actual trade we put together.

 Putting it all Together – An Example Trade